-Many S&P 500 index options—including Mini-SPX, which has the same notional size as SPY options and goes by the ticker XSPSM—may be eligible for more favorable tax treatment.
-Under section 1256 of the Tax Code, certain exchange-traded options, including XSP, may qualify for 60% long term/40% short-term rates, even if the option is held for less than a year.
-With 2019 long-term capital gains rates ranging from 0-20% versus short-term capital gains rates of 10-37%, Mini-SPX options may allow you to keep more of your trading profits.
+Many index options—including Mini-SPX (ticker: XSP) and Mini-RUT (ticker MRUT), which has the same notional size as corresponding ETF options, such as SPY—may be eligible for more favorable tax treatment.
+Under section 1256 of the Tax Code, certain exchange-traded options, including XSP and MRUT, may qualify for 60% long term/40% short-term rates, even if the option is held for less than a year.
+With 2019 long-term capital gains rates ranging from 0-20% versus short-term capital gains rates of 10-37%, mini index options may allow you to keep more of your trading profits.

 Take, for example, an investor in the 32% tax bracket who had $50,000 in taxable trading profits.
 If they were trading ETF options, they could be taxed at the ordinary income rate and pay as much as $16,000 in taxes.
 If, on the other hand, the investor was trading index options that qualified for 60%/40% tax treatment, they would only pay $10,900.
 That's a difference of $5,100.
 Ask your accountant about the tax implications of trading ETF options versus index options.

 In addition to the potentially different tax treatment, there are several other important differences between ETF options and index options.
 If you're an options seller, you'll particularly want to understand the differences between European and American style options and the implications of early assignment.
 Learn more about the differences between ETF and index options below.